-Many restaurants are facing a significant decrease in numbers of their customers and revenue due to the Coronavirus outbreak.
-Owners are challenged to keep their businesses alive even regardless of lockdowns, limited gatherings, and widespread fear of the infection.
+Many restaurants are facing a significant decrease in the numbers of their customers and revenue due to the Coronavirus outbreak.
+Owners are challenged to keep their businesses alive even regardless of lockdowns, limited gatherings, and widespread fear of infection.

 But, let's see how your restaurant can stay alive and run successfully even during the pandemic.
 It's possible!
 After all, people still need to eat and want to experience dining in restaurants again.